apache/beam/contributor-docs/code-change-guide.md

 * These steps don't apply to `sdks:java:core` tests.
 Instead, invoke the unit tests by using `:runners:direct-java:needsRunnerTest`.
 Java core doesn't depend on a runner.
 Therefore, unit tests that run a pipeline require the Direct Runner.

-  Reason: Java core does not depend on a runner.
-For unit test that executes a pipeline, it needs direct runner.

 To run integration tests, use the Direct Runner.